syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Bookmarks.md

 {% endhighlight %}

-The following code snippet shows how to insert a table using BookmarkNavigator.
+The following code example shows how to insert a table by using BookmarkNavigator.

 {% highlight c# %}
 [C#]

 WordDocument document = new WordDocument("Bookmarks.docx", FormatType.Docx);

-//Create the bookmark navigator instance to access the bookmark
+//Creates the bookmark navigator instance to access the bookmark

 BookmarksNavigator bookmarkNavigator = new BookmarksNavigator(document);

-//Move to the virtual cursor before the end location of the bookmark "Northwind"
+//Moves the virtual cursor to the location before the end of the bookmark "Northwind"

 bookmarkNavigator.MoveToBookmark("Northwind", false, false);

-//Insert a new paragraph before the bookmark end
+//Inserts a new paragraph before the bookmark end

 IWParagraph paragraph = new WParagraph(document);